 Lump sums are not allowed for article 39, PERE and PREFON.
-They are not allowed either for assets issued from mandatory savings in Mandatory PER, except when annuity payments would be lower than EUR 960 per year.
+They are not allowed either for assets issued from mandatory savings in Mandatory PER, except when annuity payments would be lower than EUR 1 200 per year.

 Lump sums paid by PER are divided into a capital component (contributions) and a return on capital component.
-The capital component is taxed at the individual's marginal rate of income tax.
+The capital component is taxed at the individual's marginal rate of income tax, except when contributions have not been deducted from earnings at the contribution stage.